SVGFusion: A VAE-Diffusion Transformer for Vector Graphic Generation: Related Work

-Li \textit{et al.}~\cite{diffvg_Li_2020} introduced DiffVG, a differentiable rasterizer that bridges vector and raster domains, enabling gradient-based SVG optimization.
-Subsequent works~\cite{evolution_tian_2022, LIVE_Ma_2022, CLIPVG_song_2023, diffsketcher_xing_2023, supersvg_hu_2024, svgneualpath_zhang_2024, xing2024svgdreamer++} leveraged differentiable rasterizers with vision-language models, such as CLIP~\cite{CLIP_radford_2021}, to enhance text-guided sketch generation~\cite{clipdraw_frans_2022, Clipasso_vinker_2022}.
-Meanwhile, diffusion models like DreamFusion~\cite{dreamfusion_poole_2023} demonstrated superior generative capabilities.
-Recent methods, including VectorFusion~\cite{vectorfusion_jain_2023}, DiffSketcher~\cite{diffsketcher_xing_2023}, and SVGDreamer~\cite{svgdreamer_xing_2023}, integrate differentiable rasterization with diffusion models, achieving promising results in sketching and iconography.
-However, they still suffer from limited editability, redundant geometry, and suboptimal graphical quality.
-To address these issues, hybrid approaches~\cite{NIVeL_thamizharasan_2024, svgneualpath_zhang_2024} incorporate geometric constraints to refine SVG paths, but remain restricted to SDS-optimized structures and path-based primitives.
-More recently, VecFusion~\cite{vecfusion_thamizharasan_2024} introduced an image-conditioned diffusion model for vector font synthesis, though its scope is limited to fonts.
-In this work, we present SVGFusion, a novel model for scalable SVG generation in a continuous vector space.
-By moving beyond discrete language models and intensive optimization, SVGFusion enables high-quality, diverse, and editable SVG generation while overcoming key limitations of prior methods.
+DiffVG~\cite{diffvg_Li_2020} introduced a differentiable rasterizer that enables gradient-based SVG optimization, later extended by works combining differentiable rasterization with VLMs such as CLIP~\cite{CLIP_radford_2021} for text-guided vector synthesis~\cite{clipdraw_frans_2022, Clipasso_vinker_2022, evolution_tian_2022, LIVE_Ma_2022, CLIPVG_song_2023, diffsketcher_xing_2023, supersvg_hu_2024, svgneualpath_zhang_2024, xing2024svgdreamer++}.
+More recently, diffusion models like DreamFusion~\cite{dreamfusion_poole_2023} have inspired vector extensions—VectorFusion~\cite{vectorfusion_jain_2023}, DiffSketcher~\cite{diffsketcher_xing_2023}, and SVGDreamer~\cite{svgdreamer_xing_2023}—which produce higher-quality sketches and icons but still face challenges in editability, geometry redundancy, and visual consistency.
+Hybrid methods~\cite{NIVeL_thamizharasan_2024, svgneualpath_zhang_2024} introduce geometric constraints to refine paths but remain confined to SDS-optimized structures.
+VecFusion~\cite{vecfusion_thamizharasan_2024} advances image-conditioned diffusion for vector fonts, yet its scope is limited to font synthesis.